-Merredin College has fully implemented all phases of the Western Australian Curriculum except for Year 7 and 8 languages which are not due for implementation until 2022/2023.
-This sets out the knowledge, understandings, skills, values and attitudes that students are expected to acquire from K -10.
+Merredin College has fully implemented all phases of the Western Australian Curriculum except for Year 8 languages which is not due for implementation until 2023.
+This sets out the knowledge, understandings, skills, values and attitudes that students are expected to acquire from K-10.